 Edward Briggs and his brother, Charles Poor Briggs, also a dentist, maintained their offices at 129 Marlborough from 1898 through about 1925.
 A number of other dentists and physicians also maintained offices there.

 From 1898, Dr. Hugh Kerr Hatfield lived and maintained his medical office at 129 Marlborough.
 He was a physician and orthodontist.
 He moved to Brookline in about 1905 to live with his parents, George Kirby Hatfield and Mary (Kerr) Hatfield.
 He continued to live there until his marriage in August of 1910 to Eliza Salmond (Sylvester) Harraden, after which they lived at 410 Beacon.
 He continued to maintain his office at 129 Marlborough until 1941, when he moved it to 282 Berkeley (29 Commonwealth).

-Also from 1898, 129 Marlborough was the home of George Noyes Whipple.
-He previously had lived at 125 Marlborough.
+Also from 1898, 129 Marlborough was the home of George Noyes Whipple and his mother, Elizabeth Ann (Noyes) Whipple, widow of George Whipple.
+They previously had lived at 125 Marlborough.
+They also maintained a home in Manchester, Massachusetts.
 George Whipple was owner of a public storage warehouse and later became an advertising agent.
-By 1899, he had been joined by his mother, Elizabeth Ann (Noyes) Whipple, widow of George Whipple.
-They continued to live there in 1905, but had moved to 445 Marlborough by the 1905-1906 winter season.
+They continued to live at 129 Marlborough in 1905, but had moved to 445 Marlborough by the 1905-1906 winter season.

 On July 18, 1924, Edward Briggs transferred 129 Marlborough into his and his wife’s names.

 Edward Briggs died in November of 1926.
 Ethel (McClure) Briggs continued to own 129 Marlborough as a medical office building.